suborbital/docs/website/docs/se2/customizing-functions/namespaces.md

 ## Default

-The `default` namespace is always available if you don't wish to define multiple namespaces, and is especially useful when experimenting with or testing Compute.
+The `default` namespace is always available if you don't wish to define multiple namespaces, and is especially useful when experimenting with or testing SE2.